 - 2 cups blueberries (fresh)

-- Optional Garnish: powdered sugar, vanilla glaze, or lemon sauce
+- Optional Garnish: powdered sugar, vanilla glaze, lemon sauce, whipped cream, or crème fraîche

 Gather the ingredients.